Menu

 Out here it’s very basic bush camping, there are almost no facilities, and this also means no (drinking) water.
 You can access toilets in two spots but there are no toilets in any of the camping areas.

-At Currawinya, you’ve got five different camping areas to choose from.
-Four are along the Paroo River with a new camping area established in a bushy setting in the recently expanded section of the national park.
+There are five different camping areas to choose from at Currawinya.
+Four are along the Paroo River with a another camping area established in a bushy setting in the expanded section of the national park.

 Ourimperee Waterhole and Corni Paroo both offer camping for 30 people, while Caiwarro Waterhole and Pump Hole have space for 10 people each.
 Myninya has six individual sites.